cbeard22/bookSearchEngine/README.md

 ## Usage

 You can clone the github repository and edit the code to your liking.
 Then adjust the source and image links to display your information.

+## Installation

+Make sure you have a code editor, terminal of your choosing installed on your local computer.

+Install npm and Node.js on your local computer.

+Install Git and Github on your local computer and register to get an account.

+Install MongoDB and create an account.

+Clone or Fork this repository: (https://github.com/cbeard22/fitnessTracker)

+After cloning the repository to your local computer:
+- Initialize npm

+You can then deploy this to Heroku or you can run it on your local computer.

 ## Look